View of the skyline in Downtown Miami

 The beach is huge, very wide, guarded by dunes covered with vegetation.
 The entrance to the beach is made on the small alleys among the dunes, and the lifeguards, like in films, are crouched in the colorful houses on the beach, on duty, with their eyes on the unsuspecting tourists who venture into the ocean waves.
 What’s more, it’s beautiful!

 These are 7 reasons to consider when visiting Miami.
-The Magic City is vibrant, bursting with life, culture, and unforgettable experiences!
+Once you are there you will discover that the Magic City is vibrant, bursting with life, culture, and unforgettable experiences!

 Similar Posts